sh1ura/daily-puzzle-solver/README.md

 ## A variant of "a-puzzle-a-day" type puzzle and its solver.

 <a href="https://www.dragonfjord.com/product/a-puzzle-a-day/">A-puzzle-a-day</a> is truly genius and I like it, but it seems too difficult for children (and, to be honest, for me too).
 However, the design of the puzzle is <a href="https://euipo.europa.eu/eSearch/#details/designs/007690433-0001">registered to the intellectual property office</a>, and minor modification might still infringe their rights.
-Therefore I designed thoroughly modified version.
+Therefore I designed thoroughly modified version from scratch.

 My design, named "Daily puzzle", has month and date cells mixed together.
 Additionally, six wildcard cells `*` are placed to simplify the shape of the base board.
 I prepared four types of piece sets with various difficulties (different number of pieces).